You may or may not have worked it out yet, but Writers’ HQ is, in fact, a thinly veiled front for Witches’ HQ.

 8. Witches fly abroad

-By the pricking of our thumbs, something literary this way comes… Time to find your tribe, join a coven (Witches’ HQ!), and cast a mystical spell over your stories to make them bewitching as fuck.
+By the pricking of our thumbs, something literary this way comes… Time to find your tribe, join a writing coven, and cast a mystical spell over your stories to make them bewitching as fuck.

 9. Enter the darkness